hupe13/extensions-leaflet-map-github/README.md

 # Extensions for Leaflet Map Github Version

-Contributors: hupe13
-Tags: leaflet, gpx, geojson, hover, marker
-Tested up to: 6.9
-Stable tag: 4.14
-Requires at least: 6.2
-Requires PHP: 8.2
-License: GPLv2 or later

-Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

 ## Description

 Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.